JamesTiberiusKirk/team5agile/Sprint_1/README.md

 ### Summary of Conversation:
 Backend members agreed on what tasks need to be achieved by the end of today
 Started work on search features with provider
-Worked on adding, updating and deleting from db Created SQL statements for future coding
+Worked on adding, updating and deleting from database
+Created SQL statements for future coding
 Frontend continue with map integration